triton-inference-server/perf_analyzer/genai-perf/README.md

 ##### `--random-seed <int>`

-The seed used to generate random values. (default: `0`)
+The seed used to generate random values.
+If not provided, a random seed will be used.

 ##### `--request-count <int>`
 ##### `--num-requests <int>`

 The number of requests to use for measurement.
-By default, the benchmark does not terminate based on request count.
-Instead, it continues until stabilization is detected. (default: `0`)
+(default: `10`)

 ##### `--synthetic-input-tokens-mean <int>`
 ##### `--isl`